 How to Choose the Right Mainspring

 During a service, there are two options for the mainspring.
-You can either reuse the old one (after you’ve cleaned and lubricated it) or you can replace it with a new one.
+You can either reuse the old one (after you’ve cleaned and lubricated it) or replace it with a new one.
 So, a mainspring doesn’t have to be replaced with every service.
-If it’s still in good condition, especially in newer watches, it’s perfectly fine to reuse it.
+If it’s still in good condition, especially in more modern watches, it’s perfectly fine to reuse it.

 However, if you’re dealing with a vintage watch, I recommend replacing it with a new mainspring.
 Even if it still looks to be in good condition.